-Derbyshire Community Health Services will be offering support from a multidisciplinary team providing support to maintain the health and function of residents during the challenges faced as a result of the pandemic.
+Derbyshire Community Health Services is offering support from a multi-disciplinary team providing support to maintain the health and function of residents during the challenges faced as a result of the pandemic.

-The team will consist of nursing, physiotherapy, occupational therapy, podiatry, speech and language therapy, continence, tissue viability and pharmacy advice.
+The team consists of nursing, physiotherapy, occupational therapy, podiatry, speech and language therapy, continence, tissue viability and pharmacy advice.

 No nurse cover available due to staff having to self-isolate

 In the first instance your business continuity plan (BCP) should clearly identify how the home should continue to be supported.
 This should be in accordance with regulatory requirement.

 If you are short of nursing cover, in line with your BCP, you should consider whether your nursing staff are able to cover additional shifts and, or whether you should cover this with agency nurses.

 For extreme circumstances, where you have been unable to get this support, the Clinical Commissioning Group are currently working with a group to identify how they may support you with telephone contact and or 'virtual' nursing support and advice.
 We will provide further advice as soon as it becomes available.